 Ride your bikes to Beach Village, a boutique shopping and dining commons in development.

 Wild Georgia shrimp or barbecue can be ordered at one window, serious meat, cheese, bread sandwiches at another and salad charged by the pound at a spacious chilled bar.

 If you forgot to pack wine or sunscreen, get it here.
 Full-service this market.

-The ocean, pool and playground are right out the back door and almost always in view.
+The ocean, big pool, kiddy pool, whirlpool hot tub and playground are right out the back door and almost always in view.

 A full-time activities director guarantees frequent programming, including rainy day activities in the third-floor kids’ room with window views to the ocean.

-Sure, many beach hotels guide visitors to new understanding of marine life and specifically sea turtles but Jekyll Island has a Sea Turtle Center and a serious mission to rehabilitate hurt turtles and to protect the eggs and guide the babies back to sea.
+Sure, many beach hotels guide visitors to new understanding of marine life and specifically sea turtles but Jekyll Island has the Georgia Sea Turtle Center and a serious mission to rehabilitate hurt turtles and to protect the eggs and guide the babies back to sea.

 Hope you get lucky and discover a turtle release back to the sea when you are there; their healing can not be scheduled so this is good fortune if you vacation on a return-to-the-sea day, not event booking.

-Funny open-air electric cars called Red Bugs can be rented too for the hour or up to five days.
+Funny open-air electric cars called Red Bugs can be rented at the airport for the hour or up to five days.